 Expansive in both texture and tone, BIG|BRAVE continue their exploration through the themes that made Half Breed and their collaboration LP with The Body, Leaving None But Small Birds, such enthralling encounters.
 Brooding folk tales not limited to the subjugation of femininity throughout generations, on nature morte, BIG|BRAVE are so enriched in decay and earthiness, you can almost taste the soil.

 Wattie’s voice is the first instrument we hear on nature morte.
-“It claims you,”, she sings on carvers, farriers and knaves.
-Her first call to arms in a song that oozes like a weeping wound, amid groaning distortion and militant percussion.
+“It claims you,”, they sing on carvers, farriers and knaves.
+Their first call to arms in a song that oozes like a weeping wound, amid groaning distortion and militant percussion.

 Meanwhile, my hope renders me a fool is about as morose as its title suggest.
 A folk-inspired dirge with the kind of squelching drone that inspired Ball’s excellent 2022 solo release, Amplified Guitar, this piece illuminates the grotesque themes and imagery of nature morte.